Dividend Focus Fund

 Sector Allocation may not equal 100% due to rounding.

 As of 6/30/17.
 Market Cap percentages may not equal 100% due to rounding.

 CAPITAL MARKET OVERVIEW

-We expect the market to experience continued volatility in the coming quarters as the Federal Reserve continues to normalize interest rates along with a focus on the ability of the Trump administration to enact infrastructure spending, deregulation, and corporate tax reform.
+We believe the market could experience more volatility in the coming quarters as the Federal Reserve continues with its desire to normalize interest rates along with a focus on the likelihood of the Trump administration to enact infrastructure spending, deregulation, and corporate tax reform.
 Prospective tailwinds for the economy include further job growth, wage increases, lower tax rates, and simply more optimism from both businesses and consumers; all of which could lead to higher Gross Domestic Product (GDP) growth.
-On the other hand, potential headwinds include potential strengthening of the U.S. dollar, further increases in interest rates, and valuation metrics that are above historical market averages leading us to believe that the stock market may have a hard time achieving further multiple expansion.
+On the other hand, possible headwinds include potential strengthening of the U.S. dollar, further increases in interest rates, and stock price valuation metrics that are above historical market averages leading us to believe that the stock market may have a hard time achieving further multiple expansion.

 |General Account Forms|

 |IRA Account Application|